Swooping down the wide open upper ski slopes of Mount Hood or Stevens Pass can be thrilling: the fresh air, the chill, the expansive mountain vistas.

 Glade skiing, however, can be tough.
-What follows are some tips for skiing Northwest glade trails — safely — and finding the best glade skiing areas near you, as recommended by a group of ski instructors from the Professional Ski Instructors of America.
+Read on for tips for skiing Northwest glade trails – safely – and finding the best glade skiing areas near you, as recommended by a group of ski instructors from the Professional Ski Instructors of America.

 1. Look for open spaces

 A major key to successful glade skiing is focusing – not on the trees, as you might expect – but on the spaces between the trees and the white areas beyond them.
 Doing so will help you better navigate and anticipate what’s next.
 Need an easy way to remember that?
 “White is right, brown is down,” says Jennifer Lockwood, a personal trainer at Peak Fitness NW and a ski instructor at Mt.
 Hood Meadows Ski Resort.

 2. Watch your eyes

 Good ski goggles with tinted lenses are always a good idea, but even more so when you’re skiing among trees.
 They’ll help protect your eyes from low branches and twigs and also help you see better in snowy conditions.
 It’s also important to always wear a helmet for protection.

 Many experts recommend not using the straps on your ski poles (or use breakaway straps) if you’re glade skiing.
 Poles can get caught on trees, which can lead to injuries if you’re not able to let go of them.

 Tree wells are the deep snowless voids that form around certain trunks because low branches block falling snow – and they’re a real hazard when glade skiing in the Northwest.
 A fall into a tree well can lead to a serious injury or worse.
 Ski with caution around big trees, and keep yourself in control to avoid falls and crashes.